How it works

 Road Shower uses the renewable energy of the sun.
 The sun heats the black surface on the outside which heats the water on the inside.
 The water temperature rises 12-20 degrees per hour on a warm sunny day.
 If your water starts at 60 degrees, it should be 90+ degrees in about 2 hours.
 It generally peaks out at 100-107F, and does not get hotter than that.

 If there is no sun that day you can boil water on your camp stove and add it to the Road Shower for a nice warm shower.
-You can get this cheap pump for around $16, that will safely dispense the water from your pot to the Road Shower.
-Click here for pump.
+You can get a cheap pump for around $16, that will safely dispense the water from your pot to the Road Shower.